 - The same operating voltage (V)

-- Power supplied must be equal to or greater (W)
+- The power supplied must be equal to or greater than (W)

-Through this guide, you will learn how to identify the External Battery that is best suited to your laptop.
+Through this guide, you will learn how to identify the external battery that best suits your laptop.

-In order to find the perfect external battery for your laptop, you must first know the characteristics of the latter.
+In order to find the perfect external battery for your laptop, you must first know its specifications.

 Let's take the specifications of this portable charger as an example: